 SGM groups have 6 – 10 members and are led by trained lay people.
 Groups meet twice a month, such as the first and third Tuesday, either at the Church or in group members’ homes.
-Meetings last one and a half to two hours, including a refreshment period.
-SGM groups serve to enrich our community with the sort of conversation and attentiveness that can be difficult in the busy life of a congregation.
+Meetings last one and a half to two hours, and may include refreshments.
+SGM groups serve to enrich our community, allowing time and space for the types of conversation and attentiveness that can be difficult in the busy life of a congregation.
 Group members listen to each other, but don’t attempt to solve each other’s problems.
-They are not therapy or encounter groups.
+Small Groups are not therapy or encounter groups.

-Each group makes and abides by a covenant that defines the group’s relationship to the church and to each other.
-The covenant includes listening without interrupting, starting and ending on time, regular attendance, and confidentiality.
-SGM members are supportive of each other, but SGM groups are not support groups.
+Each group makes and abides by a covenant that defines the group’s relationship to the Parish and to each other.
+Covenants typically include elements such as non-judgmental listening without interrupting, allowing time for all members to participate, starting and ending on time, attending regularly, and respecting the confidentiality of the groups’ discussions.
+SGM members are respectful of one another, but SGM groups are not support groups.
 When a member is in need, the other group members may provide assistance as a way of connecting with each other.
-The Caring Committee or minister can fill in as needed.
+The Caring Committee, the Pastoral Care Team or minister can fill in as needed.

 Are you interested in joining a Small Group?
-Please fill our the form below or email the Small Group Facilitators with questions.
+Please fill out the form below or email the Small Group Facilitators with questions.